nkane/nkane.github.io/_posts/2018-07-31-win32-software-renderer-lesson-1.markdown

 The language that I will be using throughout this series is the [C programming language][c-lang].
 If you are not familiar with computer programming, a good place to start would be learning C by picking up a book called ["A First Book of ANSI C"][first-book-of-c], or by watching a course on the web.
 The book that
 I have recommended is the book that I used to initially learn C, so I recommend reading it from cover to cover and completing all of the exercises within it.
-In addition to that book here are a few other options of books:
+In addition to the above book here are a few other options that will complement your skills after completing the other book:
 - [Learn C The Hard way][learn-c-the-hard-way]
 - [C Programming Language][k&r]

 ### Window Command Line Interface (CLI)
+At this particular point in time, I am using the Microsoft Windows 10 operating system.
+Windows has a "command prompt" or "CLI" that we will be using to run particular commands or scripts.
+The Windows CLI can be accessed by launching the Windows "run" program and typing in "cmd".
+Find a course on the web, or a tutorial online to help familiarize yourself with the Windows CLI; additionally, we are going to want to "pin" to the task bar or create a desktop shortcut to the command prompt for future use.
+We will be setting up some the shortcut or pinned command prompt to feed in arguments to the CLI program ([cmd.exe][cmd]).

+### Visual Studio

 ### Microsoft Visual C++ (MSVC)

+### Batch Script Files (.bat)

+### The Project Setup

 ### Win32

-### The Project Setup

 ### Win32 Handles